Gagrio/suse-support-material/Notes/KB-Edge-PTF.md

 	<requires profile="self_install"/>
 </profile>
 ```
-Add also a new packages section for that profile to include the PTF kernel needed to install
+Add also a new packages section for that profile to include the PTF kernel needed to install:
 ```
     <packages type="image" profiles="ptf-1234-x86-self_install">
         <package name="kernel-default-6.4.0-150600.23.33.1.XXXXX.1.PTF.XXXXXXX.x86_64"/>
         <package name="kernel-firmware-all"/>
     </packages>
 ```
-The bootloader profile needs to be also explictely satisfied:
+The bootloader profile needs to be also explicitly satisfied:
 ```
         <profile name="ptf-1234-x86-self_install" description="Raw disk for x86_64 - uEFI" arch="x86_64">
             <requires profile="bootloader"/>
         </profile>
 ```
-For the rest of profile definitions, we can just add the new "ptf-1234-x86-self_install" profile to them
+For the rest of profile definitions, we can just add the new `ptf-1234-x86-self_install` profile to them:
 ```
     <preferences profiles="x86-self_install,x86-rt-self_install,ptf-1234-x86-self_install">
         <version>6.0</version>